AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials.md

 * [Game Frames VS Model Training](GameDesignMeetsMachineLearningTutorials/GameFramesVSModelTraining.md) (Incomplete)

 * [Data Noise, Correlation And Causation](GameDesignMeetsMachineLearningTutorials/DataNoiseCorrelationAndCausation.md) (Incomplete)

-## What's Your Goal?

-* Goal Maximization -> Use "measurement of fun" metrics as rewards and combine it with reinforcement learning models.

-* Prediction -> Use regression and classification models.

-* Best Middle Values -> Use clustering models.

 ## Model Calculation Speed Vs The Game Engine